Table of Contents

 To remove the smell of burnt food, you need to:

-- To deodorise your microwave, place a cup of activated charcoal and dried coffee beans in an open container.
+- Step 8: To deodorise your microwave, place a cup of activated charcoal and dried coffee beans in an open container.
 Ensure your family knows you are deodorising the microwave and don’t use it until it is done.

 Note: Please don’t use the open baking soda for cooking; you can use it for cleaning anyway.